advancedroboticsaws/angel/README.md

 - [ ] Motor control module connects to mega2560 correctly.
 - [ ] **Please make sure Angel's camera is headed in Z direction, that is, toward the sky.**

-**Note: If you are have any doubt, not sure what you remember when you set up all the hardwares and wirings, please review system diagrams and double check before going to next step.**
+**Note: If you have any doubt, or not sure the hardware wirings, please review system diagrams and double check before going to next step.**

 <a name="camera-joint-control-step2"></a>